computational-linguistics-class/computational-linguistics-class.github.io/assignment1.md

 answer to standard output, followed by a newline.
 Since this question is meant as a tutorial, there are no secrets: your script should produce
 [this output](downloads/hw1/key.txt) when you are done.
 I will compare the output of your script directly to this answer key, so start early and come ask for help if you get stuck!
-For questions where there are ties, either answer will be accepted as correct.
+For questions where there are ties, please break the tie alphabetically (e.g. apple would come before banana).
 I highly recommend looking into the functions available in the [python string module](https://docs.python.org/3/library/string.html).